Mirror: Physical principles

 A mirror reflects light waves to the observer, preserving the wave's curvature and divergence, to form an image when focused through the lens of the eye.
 The angle of the impinging wave, as it traverses the mirror's surface, matches the angle of the reflected wave.

-When a sufficiently narrow beam of light is reflected at a point of a surface, the surface's normal direction $\vec n$ will be the bisector of the angle formed by the two beams at that point.
+When a sufficiently narrow beam of light is reflected at a point of a locally flat surface, the surface's normal direction $\vec n$ will be the bisector of the angle formed by the two beams at that point.
 That is, the direction vector $\vec u$ towards the incident beams's source, the normal vector $\vec n$, and direction vector $\vec v$ of the reflected beam will be coplanar, and the angle between $\vec n$ and $\vec v$ will be equal to the angle of incidence between $\vec n$ and $\vec u$, but of opposite sign.

 This property can be explained by the physics of an electromagnetic plane wave that is incident to a flat surface that is electrically conductive or where the speed of light changes abruptly, as between two materials with different indices of refraction.